N9EWO Review :

 The “push on” style tuning knob is on the larger side , It has a finger spinner hole (it does not rotate), also appears to be some added weight installed.
 It spins most freely too without any hesitation.

 With the black ring on the knob we were thinking, “a neat rubber grip track around the outer side of the knob”.
 Not so fast.......as it turned out to be nothing more than some of that Chinese “Rubber Feeling” paint in use here.
 Of course it has the potential to wear away with use.
-[UPDATE : With newer samples, the knob style has changed and is no longer a valid issue].
+[UPDATE : With newer samples, the knob style was changed and no longer used this paint].

 The 750 has a real mechanical s-meter.
 Readings appears way too generous on MW and SW.
 On FM it’s either full scale or nothing, so even worse here.
 So it’s not very useful after all.
 Also it’s very dimly lit (only one dim LED) and is recessed back in to make it almost useless for me.
 It’s not easy to see in any event.